 NOTE 1If the originator sends a BlockAckReq frame to a STA with a MAC address that matches the SA in any of the A-MSDUs transmitted during the GCR TXOP, the Block Ack Bitmap subfield does not indicate the MSDUs sourced from this STA.
 This is because the STA will have discarded all group addressed MPDUs transmitted by the AP that have the source address equal to their MAC address (see 10.3.6 (Group addressed MPDU transfer procedure)).

 When a recipient receives a BlockAckReq frame with the GCR Group Address subfield equal to a GCR group address, the recipient shall transmit a BlockAck frame at a delay of SIFS after the BlockAckReq frame.
 The BlockAck frame acknowledges the STA’s reception status of the block of group addressed frames requested by the BlockAckReq frame.
-When an HE STA receives a GCR MU-BAR Trigger frame(#10252) with the AID12 subfield set to the 12 LSBs of the(#7786) AID of the HE STA, the HE STA shall transmit BlockAck frame in the indicated resource unit SIFS after the Trigger frame.
-The BlockAck frames report the HE STA's reception status of the block of group addressed frames requested by the GCR MU-BAR Trigger frame(#10252).(#3209, #3210, #9695, #9864)
+When an HE STA receives a GCR MU-BAR Trigger frame(#10252) with the AID12 subfield set to the 12 LSBs of the(#7786) AID of the HE STA, the HE STA shall include the BlockAck frame in the HE TB PPDUsent in response to the Trigger frame.
+The BlockAck frames acknowledge the HE STA's reception status of the block of group addressed frames requested by the GCR MU-BAR Trigger frame(#10252).(#3209, #3210, #9695, #9864)(#6081, 9822)

 Figure 10-36 (Example of a frame exchange with GCR block ack retransmission policy) shows an example of a frame exchange when the GCR block ackretransmission policy is used.
 The AP sends several A-MSDUs using the GCR block ack retransmission policy.
 The AP then sends a BlockAckReq frame to group member 1 of the GCR group, waits for the BlockAck frame, and then sends a BlockAckReq frame to group member 2.
 After receiving the BlockAck frame from GCR group member 2, the AP determines whether any A-MSDUs need to be retransmitted and sends additional A-MSDUs (some of which might be retransmissions of previous A-MSDUs) using the GCR block ack retransmission policy.